Install

 If you do not already have a key, generate one by running

-replacing the email with the email address associated with your GitHub account.- This will prompt you to make a password.
-We recommend skipping this because it becomes a hassle.
-You can keep pressing enter to skip these steps.
+replacing the email with the email address associated with your GitHub account.- This will prompt you to make a passphrase.
+If you choose to have a passphrase, although more secure, it will prompt you to enter it many times while creating a pipeline so consider skipping this step for easier use.
+You can keep pressing enter to continue without creating a passphrase.

 To check if you successfully generated the SSH key, you can run